MiketheChap/worldwidestew/content/events/2025-03-20-ai-for-the-rest-of-us-a-hands-on-workshop.md

 description: "An announcement about the new beta AI class. "
 date: 2025-03-20T18:02:30.449Z
 preview: ""
-draft: true
+draft: false
 tags:
   - Artificial Intelligence
   - co-creation
   - education
   - seminar
   - technology
 categories:
   - society
 ---
 🚀 REGISTRATION for this even has closed.
 I will announce a repeat class again soon.
 Watch here for news.